| Photos courtesy Casey Frederick

 Why does pure gas give me better mileage?

 Pure gas gives better mileage than E10, and much better than E85, simply because gasoline has higher free energy than ethanol.
 The free energy of gasoline is 34.2 MJ per liter.
-The free energy of ethanol is 24 MJ per liter.
+The free energy of ethanol is 24.0 MJ per liter.
 That means E10 (10% ethanol) has a free energy of 33.2 MJ per liter, and E85 (85% ethanol) has a free energy of 25.6 MJ per liter.
 As a result, your mileage is reduced by 3% with E10 over pure gas, and 25% with E85 over pure gas, all else being equal.
-Mileage can be reduced even more if your engine doesn't run as well on E10, which is often the case.
+Mileage will be reduced even more if your engine doesn't run as well on E10, which is often the case with older vehicles.

 What about ethanol politics?